-Thank you to those who submitted a session proposal for the 2022 AIR Forum!
+Thank you to those who submitted a session proposal for the 2023 AIR Forum!
 The call for proposals is now closed.
-Final proposal status notifications were sent in February 2022.
+Final proposal status notifications will be sent in late January 2023.

 About the Review Process

-May 23: Deadline to upload scholarly paper for conference proceedings and session listing
+Deadline to upload scholarly paper for designation in session listing

 Assessment and Evaluation